 Offshore wind conditions and warm temperatures cooled by Atlantic breezes generate perfect surf conditions in the morning and late afternoon.
 Even in peak season, Fuerteventura Surf Camps remain uncrowded and inexpensive.
 The locals are friendly, the waves are powerful, and of course the reefs are beautiful.

 The North and North-West of the island are a mine of surf spots, many of which are unridden.
 Not only are waves here consistent, but they are suitable for any level of surfing.
 Both left and right hand waves are plentiful here.
 This guide will explore five of the best Fuerteventura Surf Camps in Corralejo, the main surfing town.
 We will also explore the islands huge variety of surf spots.

 The Best Places To Surf

 Not only does Fuerteventura contain a huge cluster of surf spots, but many of them are untouched throughout the year.
 These feature a huge variety of breaks, including beach breaks for beginners, and reef or point breaks for more comfortable surfers.
 Make sure to check out Rocky Point, one of the greatest spots on the island located on the North Coast; and Cofete Beach in the South West is known to be brilliant for surfing out of peak season throughout Spring and Summer.

-In this guide we are going to recommend some of the best Fuerteventura Surf Camps and spots.
+In this guide we are going to recommend some of the best Fuerteventura surf camps and surf spots.
 Beginner and intermediate surfers are particularly taken into consideration here, but we’ve highlighted spots for all abilities!

 For such a small island, Fuerteventura is a treasure trove of world-class waves and spots.
 Although Fuerteventura remains relatively uncrowded in peak surf season, some beginner spots such as rocky point can get crowded on excellent surf days.